maticnetwork/whitepaper/README.md

 Decentralized apps need a way to sign transactions, but that must happen without submitting private keys on each DApp on web browsers or mobile apps.
 We believe user must have control over their private keys without worrying about the security.
 Matic will solve that with an Open-Identity system and will deliver a seamless experience to our users.

-This system will also provide a way to auto-approve certain kind of transactions depending upon criteria users choose.
+This system will also provide a way to auto-approve certain kind of transactions depending upon the criteria chose by the users.
 This will drive Matic’s recurring payments.

 ### Securing Personal Data {#spd}

 Building upon our Identity feature, we will enable users to secure their personal data on the Identity chain.
 This data will be encrypted and queried using zero-knowledge proofs only, thereby limiting access to sensitive, personal data by external services.

-Currently, each third-party service stores data in their servers for each customer, which poses the tremendous security risk for the users in case of a data breach, as well as huge reputational risks for the service.
+Currently, each third-party service stores data in their servers for each customer, which poses a tremendous security risk for the users in case of a data breach, as well as huge reputational risks for the service.
 Matic will reduce the need to have user personal data shared with each service, and provide a tiered, auditable mechanism to track sharing of personal data.
 Businesses will also find that storing less personal data reduces the overall cost of maintaining user data securely.

 Currently, most users don’t even know the extent of data that is shared with publishers and how much value they lose in trading convenience or free application usage for their personal data.
 Matic will enable easy porting of data from third-party services to the Identity chain, wherein even Matic will not have access to the personal data.

 Users can also choose to share their data with publishers in a much more transparent manner, and can also look to monetize the usage of their data by charging a sharing fee.
 This could be done via a multi-tier sharing mechanism, with data such as location tracking being offered a higher fee, etc.

 ### Infrastructure {#infrastructure}

 The Matic will act on the simple mantra - make it simple and seamless.
-For that, We will provide new infrastructure around Matic Network including user-friendly wallets for individual users and merchants, payroll dashboard, payment SDKs and other open source tools.
+For that, We will provide a new infrastructure around Matic Network including user-friendly wallets for individual users and merchants, payroll dashboard, payment SDKs and other open source tools.

 ### Dagger {#dagger}